If you are considering setting up a business in Qatar, this helpful guide outlines the whole process including tax, admin, employment laws, and more.

-The Qatari government also offers business incubator and free economic zone platforms to attract foreign direct investment, such as the Qatar Financial Centre (QFC).
+The Qatari government also offers business incubators and free economic zone platforms to attract foreign direct investment, such as the Qatar Financial Centre (QFC).
 Setting up a business in the QFC is easy.
 After you submit your application, a relationship manager will guide you through the process of registering, obtaining a license, and beginning operations.

 Companies established under the QFC responsibility can be fully owned by foreign investors.
-Furthermore, with QFC, there are some fees charged, such as establishment fees (around US$5,000) and annual fees (between US$500-5,000).
+Furthermore, with QFC, there are some fees, such as establishment fees (around US$5,000) and annual fees (between US$500–5,000).
 These are used by the platform to assess the strategic fit and the benefit of your company to Qatar.